iszczesniak/ddpp/README.md

 the dynamic dedicated path protection, which was proposed in:

-Ireneusz Szcześniak, Ireneusz Olszewski, and Bożena Woźna-Szcześniak in "The efficient and optimal algorithm for the dynamic dedicated path protection", submitted for publication
+Ireneusz Szcześniak, Ireneusz Olszewski, and Bożena Woźna-Szcześniak in "An efficient and exact algorithm for the dynamic dedicated path protection", submitted for publication

 <https://arxiv.org/abs/1905.04581>